How Much Does It Cost to Live In Bali?

-Like expected, Bali people spend most their money in markets and supermarkets, buying food and drinks, as well as on utilities and bills that need to be paid.
+As expected, Bali people spend most of their money in markets and supermarkets, buying food and drinks, as well as on utilities and bills that need to be paid.

 Apart from that, a lot of money goes on rent per month and transportation (given that there are many, many people that live outside of the main cities, yet need to travel to them every day).

 What is interesting is that more money is spent on sports and leisure than on shopping for clothing.

 Restaurant goers also took up a large part of the money spending pie chart: as much as 8.8% of all money is spent in restaurants.